holidayextras/WorkerJS/README.md

   // 1.
 This is the 'Bridge'.
   // 2.
 These functions are used by the Worker to interact with the main thread.
   // 3.
 These functions are invoked in the normal main Javascript scope.
   // 4.
-All functions have this.callback to send data back into the Worker.
+All functions get a callback parameter to send data back to the Worker.
-  addPrime: function(somePrime) {
+  addPrime: function(somePrime, callback) {
     primes.push(somePrime);
+    callback();
   },
 }, function() { // TLDR; Definition of a Worker.
   // 1.
 This is the 'Worker'.
   // 2.
 This code runs in parallel, in a totally separate WebWorker scope.
   // 3.
 Functions in the Bridge will be available in this global scope.
   // 4.
 Functions defined in the Worker will become properties in the Gateway.
   // 5.
-All functions have this.callback to send data back into the main scope.
+All functions get a callback parameter to send data to the main scope.
   // 6.
-WorkerJS provides the functions 'log' and 'warn' to help with debugging. function findPrimesBetween(a, b) {
+WorkerJS provides the functions 'log' and 'warn' to help with debugging. function findPrimesBetween(a, b, callback) {
     log("Searching for primes between", a, "and", b);

     for (var i=a; i<b; i++) {